kovshenin/sail/README.md

 ```

 This will open a session as the `www-data` user, inside the application container
 on the `/var/www/public` directory.
-If you'd rather open a root session on your
+If you'd rather open a root session in the
-host droplet, just add `--root` or `--host` to the command.
+application container, just add `--root` to the command.
+To access the host system
+add `--host`.

 The host server will contain the original `/var/www` directory, with all your
 application releases, as well as your SSH service configuration in /etc/ssh.
 So